vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/class_system/README.md

     bob.speak(); //still alerts 'Bob'

+The apply function is also a great place where you should *transform* your value.
+Remember whatever this returns with will be the new value for this configuration.
+A good example of this would be to prepend a title to the name:

+    Ext.define('Human', {
+        extend: 'Animal',

+        applyName: function(newName, oldName) {
+            return 'Mr. ' + newName;
+        }
+    });

+The other config method is update.
+The update method (`updateName()` in this case) is only called when the value of the config **changes**.
+So in the following case, `updateName()` would *not* be called:

+    var bob = Ext.create('Person', {
+        name: 'Bob'
+    });

+    bob.setName('Bob'); // The name is the same, so update is not called

+So when we use the update method, the config is changing.
+This should be the place where you update your component, or do whatever you need to do when the value of your config changes.
+In this example, we will show an `alert`:

+    Ext.define('Human', {
+        extend: 'Animal',

+        updateName: function(newName, oldName) {
+            alert('Name changed.
+New name is: ' + newName);
+        }
+    });

+Bare in mind that the update and apply methods get called on component instantiation too, so in the following example, we would get 2 alerts:

+    // creating this will cause the name config to update, therefor causing the alert var bob = Ext.create('Person', {
+        name: 'Bob'
+    });

+    // changing it will cause the alert to show again bob.setName('Ed');

 We've basically already learned the important parts of classes, as follows:

 * All classes are defined using `Ext.define`, including your own classes